Questions and answers about Service

 You normally receive the repaired tool back after three to five working days at the latest.

 After a charged repair, you are entitled to 3 months additional warranty on the parts and labour.
+Every MaxPrice repair includes a 6 month warranty. (excluding batteries and chargers in both cases).

 Collection of tools during the warranty period is free of charge.
 For repairs after the warranty period has expired, there are one-off shipping costs of 7.14 £ (incl.
 VAT).